onap/vnfrqts-requirements/docs/Chapter5.rst

    -  The type of the parameter.
 Supported types are string, number, comma\_delimited\_list, json and boolean.

-   -  This attribute must be provided per the OpenStack Heat Orchestration Template standard.
+   -  R-28657 The VNF Heat **MUST** provide the attribute 'type' on parameters per the OpenStack Heat Orchestration Template standard.

 -  label: